 Each stack version needs to be matched to a firmware version associated with the OFED device used.
-OFED devices used, ConnectX, BlueField, and others, are also matched along with their firmware version at the URL https://www.mellanox.com/support/mlnx-ofed-matrix.
+OFED devices used, ConnectX, BlueField, and others, must also be matched along with their firmware version via the downloads pages accessible from the URL https://network.nvidia.com/support/mlnx-ofed-matrix/.
 Deviating from compatible versions is not supported.